disastrid/instruments_lab/docs/_research/culture.md

 To explore the aesthetic influence of specific music technologies, we created a musical game based on the composition of simple DMIs.
 The activity is conceived as a playful hands-on exercise in which music technology practitioners are invited to design sonic interactions using the Pd language and a basic hardware interface.

-{% include single-image-research.html fileName="culture/Workstation.jpg" caption="Participants are provided with a breadboard containing three sensors commonly used in DMI design: a pushbutton, a potentiometer (with knob attached) and a FSR.
+{% include single-image-research.html fileName="culture/composingSensors.png" %}

+Participants were provided with a breadboard containing three sensors commonly used in DMI design: a pushbutton, a potentiometer (with knob attached) and a FSR.
 Our compositional exercise requires two participants at a time.
-For each game, two instruments are designed and participants work on both instruments." %}
+For each game, two instruments are designed and participants work on both instruments.

 Our findings show a clustering of stylistic approaches and design patterns which relate to Pd workflow, sensor interpretation and sonorities produced by the instruments designed.
 Most notably, our musicians relied on a reduced selection of sound sources in Pd.
 Furthermore, they often designed direct and memoryless interactions and mappings between sounds and sensors.